Is the SBL also among the tax collectors?

 Nickel-and-diming the attendees gives the SBL a real black eye at a time of nation-wide economic cost-cutting at universities, and when the SBL is attempting to market to a new range of scholars.
 Higher education really can’t afford the additional cost burden right now, especially if the revenues raised from the data projector tax are simply being passed along to hotels.

-I’m seriously waiting for Jesus (Christ, not Hernandez in hotel facilities) to show up and “cleanse” the SBL registration booth.
+I’m seriously waiting for Jesus (Christ, not Jones in hotel facilities) to show up and “cleanse” the SBL registration booth.
 I’d like to see him overturn a table full of data projectors or two.

 I can hear it now: as soon as a projector goes dark, someone will say,